sumitst05/Cosmic-Dodge/README.md

 You can just download the Cosmic-Dodge.jar executable jar file and run it.

-In case you get a blank window after compiling and running, make sure to move the .png files to the location where the .class files are generated.

 ## How to Play
 1. Use the arrow keys to control the movement of the alien.
 2. Dodge the randomly generated asteroids to avoid collision.